"FedEx Express Email Virus" removal guide

-"FedEx Express Email Virus" is yet another email spam campaign disguised as a shipment arrival notification from FedEx company.
-The main purpose of this campaign is to create the impression of legitimacy and trick recipients into opening a malicious attachment (typically, an archive file).
+"FedEx Express Email Virus" is yet another spam email campaign disguised as a shipment arrival notification from the FedEx company.
+The main purpose of this campaign is to give the impression of legitimacy and trick recipients into opening a malicious attachment (typically, an archive file).
 Once opened/executed, the attachment injects LokiBot trojan into the system.
-LokiBot is a high-risk malware designed to gather various data and to save it in a remote server.
+LokiBot is high-risk malware designed to gather various data and save it to a remote server.

-Now "FedEx Express Email Virus" spam campaign is rather simple.
-Cyber criminals send hundreds of thousands of deceptive emails that contain messages claiming that recipient's package has arrived and that detailed information is provided in the attached file.
-By doing so, crooks attempt (and often succeed) to create the impression of legitimacy and trick recipients into opening.
-Unfortunately, doing so results in an infiltration of the aforementioned LokiBot trojan.
-Be aware that FedEx is a completely legitimate company and it has nothing to do with this spam campaign.
-Cyber criminals often hide behind names of huge companies and governmental agencies, because recipients are way more likely to open attachments received from familiar names.
-When it comes to LokiBot, this malware poses huge threat to user's privacy.
-The trojan is designed to record various account credentials, such as logins/passwords, email data, and so on so forth.
-Note that there's an Android version of LokiBot which is even more advanced.
-It is capable of simulating various applications in order to trick users into performing various actions.
-For instance, LokiBot may open a bank account and display a notification falsely claiming that someone has transferred money to victim's account.
-Additionally, the notification encourages to enter account credentials.
-All collected data is stored in a remote server controlled by cyber criminals.
-Therefore, since these persons aim to generate as much revenue as possible, they can easily abuse stolen accounts via online purchases, direct financial transactions, etc. These persons may even attempt to borrow money from victim's contacts in email, social networks, and so forth.
-Therefore, victims may not only lose all of their savings, but also get into huge debts.
-In other words, presence of LokiBot may lead to huge financial losses and serious privacy issues.
-If you've opened attachments distributed via this spam campaign and you suspect that your system is infected, then you should immediately perform a full system scan using a reputable anti-virus suite and eliminate all detected threats.
+The "FedEx Express Email Virus" spam campaign is quite simple.
+Cyber criminals send hundreds of thousands of deceptive emails that contain messages claiming that the recipient's package has arrived and that detailed information is provided in the attached file.
+In this way, criminals attempt to give the impression of legitimacy and trick recipients into opening the file.
+Unfortunately, this will result in infiltration of the aforementioned LokiBot trojan.
+Be aware that FedEx is a legitimate company and has nothing to do with this spam campaign.
+Cyber criminals often hide behind names of large companies and governmental agencies, since recipients are much more likely to open attachments received from familiar organizations.
+LokiBot malware poses a significant threat to your privacy.
+The trojan records various account credentials, such as logins/passwords, email data, and so on.
+Note that there is an Android version of LokiBot, which is even more advanced and capable of simulating applications to trick users into performing various actions.
+For instance, LokiBot might open a 'bank account' window and display a notification falsely claiming that someone has transferred money to the victim's account.
+Additionally, the notification encourages users to enter account credentials.
+All collected data is stored on a remote server controlled by cyber criminals.
+Since these people aim to generate as much revenue as possible, they can misuse stolen accounts via online purchases, direct financial transactions, etc. These people might even attempt to borrow money from the victim's contacts in email accounts, social networks, and so on.
+Victims could lose savings and accrue considerable debt.
+Therefore, the presence of LokiBot can lead to financial loss and serious privacy issues.
+If you have opened attachments distributed via this spam campaign and you suspect that your system is infected, immediately perform a full system scan using a reputable anti-virus suite and eliminate all detected threats.

 |Name||FedEx Express email spam virus|